dbos-inc/dbos-docs/docs/tutorials/authentication-authorization.md

 }
 ```

+At runtime, before running an operation, Operon verifies that the operation context contains an authenticated role listed in its required roles.
-For exceptions, requiring more or less privilege than the default,  [`@RequiredRole`](../api-reference/decorators.md#requiredrole) is specified at the method level
+For exceptions, requiring more or less privilege than the default, you can specify [`@RequiredRole`](../api-reference/decorators#requiredrole) at the method level

 ```typescript
 @DefaultRequiredRole(['user'])
 class Operations